allartk/leaflet.offline/README.md

 #### L.control.savetiles options

-First arg is layer object to save, second if object of optional options:
+First arg of constructor is layer object to save, second is object of all optional options:

 * zoomlevels: array of integers, default current zoomlevel
 * position: position of the control default 'topleft'